sjancke/yaadoc/README.md

 yeah an api documentation tool for java

-roadmap to a new javadoc
+roadmap to yaadoc
 ------
-basic html layout + style
-write classes
-# write methods
+output class+method docs
-# write overview, package.htmls
+write overview, package.htmls
+style the html-output
-# make classes/.. searchable in JS
+make classes/.. searchable in JS use markdown enable javadoc-taglets (@link, @linkplain, @code, @see, ...)
-# use markdown
-# enable @link, @linkplain
-# enable @see
-# enable further tags
-# develop more tags